Contains Instructions, Individualized Health Plans, Standards of Care, Provider Order forms, Documentation records/logs and resources

 SCHOOL LOG RECORDS

-- Diabetes school log record for UAP: to be used by the unlicensed assistive personal(UAP) and school nurse in documenting care including insulin, snacks, etc.
+- Diabetes-school-log-record-for-UAP update: to be used by the unlicensed assistive personal(UAP) and school nurse in documenting care including BG/CGM reading, insulin, snacks, etc.

-- Diabetes school log record for RN use: to be used by the school nurse providing care to document care.
+- Diabetes-school-log-record-for-RN-use update: to be used by the school nurse providing care to document care.

 - #203 One Time Order for BG Correction: To be used by the school nurse to Fax to provider for one-time orders or can be used to document verbal orders taken by the school nurse from provider.